Posted on November 17, 2017 by

 - Improving the u-values of insulation is the single most effective way to improve the thermal efficiency of any building.
 The lower the u-value, the better your home will perform.

-- The added effect of a low u-value is the reduction in heating bills you will experience due to the reduction in heat loss.
-More heat retained results in less heat required.
+- The added effect of a low u-value is the reduction in your heating and cooling bills due to the reduction in heat loss and gain.
+More heat retained results in less heating required, and less heat gained results in less cooling required.

 Insulation can be bought from any manufacturer or supplier of insulation products.
 Foil faced insulation is also readily available from building merchants and trade suppliers.
 We would suggest that you make sure of one of the many great energy efficiency calculators available on the web which will demonstrate just how much higher quality insulation might benefit you.